 Want a little less heat?
 Lessen the cayenne pepper powder in the flour mix or remove it completely.
-That will leave just the jalapeño brining as the heat source.
-Or instead of cayenne, you can opt for a mild paprika.
+That will leave just the jalapeño brine as the heat source.
+Or, instead of cayenne, you can opt for mild paprika.
 It’s common on the spice rack, so it can make for a quick-fix alternative if the heat of cayenne is a concern.
-We don’t recommend smoked paprika or chipotle for substitution here as the smokiness can really change the flavor of this recipe.
+We don’t recommend smoked paprika or chipotle for substitution here, as the smokiness can really change the flavor of this recipe.

 If you’re looking for a delicious spicy side to complement jalapeño fried chicken, try our pickled jalapeño deviled eggs or these spicy fried pickles.
 They both have a tangy heat that works very well with fried chicken.
 Or serve this chicken with a chipotle potato salad for a smoky twist.

 Like this recipe?
 You’ll love these too:

 - Spicy Chicken Strips: A classic crave-worthy appetizer.

 - Jalapeño Popper Chicken Soup: This recipe takes feel-good to another level.
 It’s all the goodness of poppers in soup form.